fredrikburmester/TNM067/README.md

 # TNM067 - Labs
+> If this helped you in any way, consider giving this repo a star 😄 ⭐️

-> Scientific Visualization at Linköping University.
+Scientific Visualization at Linköping University.

 These are the files for the labs in the course TNM067.
 These are not the complete files for the labs, only the files in which I have done changes.